jhucompilers/fall2020/assign/assign04.md

 Points: This assignment is worth 200 points

+*Update 11/2*: the [emitting low-level instructions](#emitting-low-level-instructions) section has been updated with a demo program showing how to generate x86-64 code

 # Overview

 In this assignment, you will implement x86-64 assembly code generation for the source language you wrote a front-end for in [Assignment 3](assign03.html).